 Oral Sleep Appliances can reduce clenching and teeth grinding by 40% according to current research.

-For patients who experience chronic orofacial pain, accurate diagnosis is essential for effective treatment.
+For patients who experience chronic jaw pain, accurate diagnosis is essential for effective treatment.
 No two cases of TMJ are identical.
 Dr. Mark Sowell is a highly trained dentist with an in-depth understanding of the intricacies of the temporomandibular joint and connecting muscles.
 Using state of the art bite analysis technology, and with years of experience, Dr. Sowell offers comprehensive and successful diagnosis and treatment of orofacial pain.

 Treatment Options for Orofacial Pain